couchbase/cbft/DESIGN.md

 Full-text queries should be consistent even as cbgt nodes are added and removed in a clean takeover fashion.

-## GT-OC1 - Support optional looser "best effort" options
+## GT-OC1 - Support optional looser "best effort" options.

 The options might be along a spectrum from stale=ok to totally consistent.
 The "best effort" option should probably have lower